ardaozdirim/einstein-solid-visualizer/README.md

 - Visualizes total multiplicity as energy is exchanged

 ## Limitations and Possible Improvements
 1) This model can adequately handle small numbers.
 However, in a large system where we talk about numbers in the order of magnitude of 23 (e.g Avogadro's Constant), the model might be inaccurate.
-As a possible improvement, the treatment of Stirling's Approximation for large numbers cane be implemented so that the plots will be more reliable.
+As a possible improvement, the treatment of Stirling's Approximation for large numbers can be implemented so that the plots will be more reliable.
 2) Entropy is a key concept that is direclty related with multiplicities.
 Later on, I am planning to add entropy to the calculator.
 ## Example
 ![Example Plot](plot.png)